Skip to Content

 When it comes to cognitive ability assessment specifically, game-based assessments offer myriad advantages in the pre-employment testing space.
 They have the potential to be more engaging, valid, fair, and accessible, benefiting a wide range of stakeholders in the process.
 In many ways, game-based ability tests represent the natural progression of the ability testing market, and their market share is expected to increase dramatically in the coming years.

 Nevertheless, we believe that game-based assessments represent the future of pre-employment testing, and when done well, they can outperform traditional assessments in many domains.
-Therefore, employers should not shy away from game-based assessments in recruitment, and should instead work with providers who do have the necessary expertise to create psychometrically robust tools.
-Such providers are likely to significantly improve your selection processes in multiple ways, more than justifying the swap from traditional to game-based assessment in recruitment.
+Employers should work with providers who have the necessary expertise to create psychometrically robust tools—such providers are likely to significantly improve your selection processes in multiple ways, more than justifying the swap from traditional to game-based assessment in recruitment.